jiyeow/jiyeow_web/README.md

 ## Fun stuff

-Thank you for making it this far.
+Thank you for your time.
 If you wish to connect, please email me at jiyeowlaw@gmail.com